zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 ## Dictionaries

-## Types of Dictionaries
+### Types of Dictionaries

 **Type A or S**: Legacy style 10 line dictionary.
 Data descriptor or calculated.
 From the days when the data base was the OS.

-**Type D** : Legacy style 5 line data descriptor.
+**Type D**: Legacy style 5 line data descriptor.
 Actually it’s 7 lines, but jBASE is missing two of them, and therefore are not as functional as the legacy.

 - This is to be corrected in some 4.x release.
 - This type was popular when the database was implemented on another OS.

-**Type I:**Legacy style 5 line calculated column.
+**Type I**: Legacy style 5 line calculated column.
 Actually it’s 7 lines, but jBASE is missing two of them, and therefore are not as functional as the legacy.

 - To be corrected in some 4.x release.
 - When the data base was implemented on another OS.